-SR's work was partially supported by the Air Force Research Laboratory contract no. F33615-98-D-3210 and the National Academy of Science NRC/AFOSR research fellowship during the summer of 2003.
-The authors gratefully acknowledge many helpful discussions with Prof. Natalia Sternberg for modeling the DC glow discharge.
+S.R.'s work was partially supported by the Air Force Research Laboratory Contract No. F33615-98-D-3210 and the National Academy of Science NRC/AFOSR research fellowship during the summer of 2003.
+The authors acknowledge many thoughtful discussions about dc sheath with Natalia Sternberg.